dotmodusgeorge/django-test-commit-hook/README.md

       language_version: python3
 ```

+The three arguments are required and allude to:

+**testdir** - The directory where the unit tests are stored

+**managedir** - The directory containing the manage.py file for the Django project

+**requirements** - Relative path to the file containing the PIP packages to be installed

 To streamline the process, you can create a virtual env named PRE_COMMIT_VENV in the same directory as the pre-commit-config.yaml file.

 ```bash